oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 This section defines the data structure for a CBOR-encoded Status List:

 * The `StatusList` structure is a map (Major Type 5) and defines the following entries:
   * `bits`: REQUIRED.
-Unsigned integer (Major Type 0) that contains the number of bits per Referenced Token in the Status List.
+Unsigned integer (Major Type 0) that contains the number of bits per Referenced Token in the compressed byte array (`lst`).
 The allowed values for `bits` are 1, 2, 4 and 8.
   * `lst`: REQUIRED.
-Byte string (Major Type 2) that contains the Status List as specified in [](#status-list).
+Byte string (Major Type 2) that contains the status values for all the Referenced Tokens it conveys statuses for.
+The value MUST be the compressed byte array as specified in [](#status-list-byte-array).
   * `aggregation_uri`: OPTIONAL.
 Text string (Major Type 3) that contains a URI to retrieve the Status List Aggregation for this type of Referenced Token.
 See section [](#aggregation) for further detail.

 The following example illustrates the CBOR representation of the Status List in Hex: